 Late-onset pneumonia: Begins after 7 days of age

-Late-onset pneumonia most commonly occurs in newborns in neonatal intensive care units Neonatal intensive care unit (NICU) Problems in newborns may develop Before birth while the fetus is growing During labor and delivery After birth About 9% of newborns need special care after birth due to prematurity, problems... read more (NICUs) who need a breathing tube (endotracheal intubation—see Mechanical Ventilation Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
+Late-onset pneumonia most commonly occurs in newborns in neonatal intensive care units Neonatal intensive care unit (NICU) Problems in newborns may develop Before birth while the fetus is growing During labor and delivery After birth About 10% of newborns need some special care after birth due to prematurity, problems... read more (NICUs) who need a breathing tube (endotracheal intubation—see Mechanical Ventilation Mechanical Ventilation Mechanical ventilation is use of a machine to aid the movement of air into and out of the lungs.
 Some people with respiratory failure need a mechanical ventilator (a machine that helps air get... read more ) for lung problems.
 Having a breathing tube increases the risk of pneumonia.